ARDOT announces next phase of River Valley I-49 extension underway

 The release says an FEIS was prepared, and a Record of Decision was issued in December 1997 that approved the general alignment of a new location, four-lane highway in western Arkansas.

-The release says the next phase of project development will include completing and obtaining agency approvals for the re-evaluation of the 1997 FEIS, preparing required agency construction permits, and developing final design and construction plans for a non-tolled facility from Highway 22 to Interstate 40.
+The next phase of project development will include completing and obtaining agency approvals for the re-evaluation of the 1997 FEIS, preparing required agency construction permits, and developing final design and construction plans for a non-tolled facility from Highway 22 to Interstate 40.

 According to the release, a phased construction approach may be used where two of the four lanes of the facility may be constructed in the first phase.